lkuper/dissertation/talks/proposal.md

 Then, I formally defined what we called the LVish calculus (which I'm now calling lambdaLVish in this proposal so as not to confuse it with the LVish Haskell library), which extends the original model with freezing and event handlers; I implemented *that* in PLT Redex; and we proved quasi-determinism for it, and that result is in our POPL paper.

-Finally, we implemented and released the LVish Haskell library based on the formal LVars model, and our POPL paper covers the implementation of LVish and gives a case study of programming with it.
+Finally, we implemented and released the LVish Haskell library based on the formal LVars model, and our POPL paper covers the implementation of LVish and gives a couple of case studies of programming with it.

+That paper doesn't cover everything I mentioned with regard to the LVish implementation; the rest is in a new paper on LVish that's currently under submission to PLDI, and this new paper covers the fine-grained effect tracking system and the non-idempotent `bump` operations I mentioned, as well as the PhyBin case study that relies on them.

-## Research plan: still to do
+## Still to do

 What I plan to do next: